SPAAM-community/wss-summer-school/docs/2022/README.md

 ### DAY 1

-**Lecture** Introduction to NGS data:
+- **Lecture** Introduction to NGS data:
-What is NGS sequencing and what does its data look like?
+  - What is NGS sequencing and what does its data look like?
+- **Practical** BareBonesBash 1:
+  - Introduction to the UNIX command line.
-**Practical** BareBonesBash:
+- **Practical** BareBonesBash 2:
-Introduction to the UNIX command line.
-How to navigate and batch-manipulate files.
+  - How to navigate and batch-manipulate files.
-**Round table** Introductions
+- **Round table** Introductions
+  - Welcome - let's get to know eachother

 ### DAY 2